Land of Punt: Horn of Africa

 The majority opinion places Punt in the Horn of Africa, based on the fact that the products of Punt (as depicted in the Hatshepsut illustrations) were abundantly found in the Horn of Africa but were less common or sometimes absent in Arabia.
 These products included gold and aromatic resins such as myrrh, frankincense, and ebony; the wild animals depicted in Punt included giraffes, baboons, hippopotami, and leopards.
 Richard Pankhurst states: "[Punt] has been identified with territory on both the Arabian and the Horn of Africa coasts.
 Consideration of the articles that the Egyptians obtained from Punt, notably gold and ivory, suggests, however, that these were primarily of African origin. ...
 This leads us to suppose that the term Punt probably applied more to African than Arabian territory."

+In 1996, archaeologist Jacke Phillips, argued that textual records strongly suggested the location of Punt in a general area within the eastern coastal regions of modern Sudan, Somalia, Eritrea and northern Ethiopia.

 In 2003, Ian Shaw wrote that "There is still some debate regarding the precise location of Punt, which was once identified with the region of modern Somalia.
 A strong argument has now been made for its location in either southern Sudan or the Eritrean region of Ethiopia, where the indigenous plants and animals equate most closely with those depicted in the Egyptian reliefs and paintings".

 According to Simon Najovits, the area comprising Somalia, Djibouti, the Red Sea coast of Eritrea and Sudan in the Horn of Africa is considered the most likely location.

 In 2010, researchers from the University of California, Santa Cruz analyzed hair from two mummified baboons using oxygen isotope analysis and were able to work out where they originated.
 The researchers compared the oxygen isotope samples in the ancient baboons to those found in their modern-day brethren.
 The isotope samples in baboons in Somalia and Yemen did not match, but those in Eritrea and eastern Ethiopia did match.
 The research team concluded that Punt was most likely a circumscribed region that included eastern Ethiopia and all of Eritrea.